JuSerbotnet39/NewsSearch/README.md

 # NewsSearch

-on Terminal
+1) On Terminal

 $>npm run start

 on Web Browser

-For Main Page
+2) For Main Page

 http://localhost:8000/

-For News From the included sites in JS
+3) For News From the included sites in JS

 http://localhost:8000/news

-For a specific site just write:
+4) For a specific site just write:

 http://localhost:8000/news/"nmae_of_the_site_included_in_js"